Next generation services

 The challenge is funding:

-An interdisciplinary research programme that will focus on the potential behavioural and socio-technical barriers to adoption of AI and data technologies in accountancy, insurance and legal services and how to resolve these.
+An interdisciplinary research programme focusing on the potential behavioural and socio-technical barriers to adoption of AI and data technologies in accountancy, insurance and legal services and how to resolve these.

 Collaborative research and development

-Collaborative research and development projects to explore the use of AI and data technologies in accountancy, insurance and legal services.
-Projects will look at 2 strands:
+Collaborative research and development projects are exploring the use of AI and data technologies in accountancy, insurance and legal services.
+There are 2 strands: large consortia projects addressing sector-wide challenges, and smaller projects applying AI in novel ways.

-- large consortia projects to address common, sector wide challenges that require a coordinated approach, such as across supply chains and regulators
+4 larger projects received funding to address sector-wide challenges that require a coordinated approach, such as across supply chains and regulators.
+The projects are:

-- smaller projects that apply AI and data techniques in novel ways within accountancy, insurance and legal services
+The programme has funded a consortium of smaller projects applying AI and data techniques in novel ways within accountancy, insurance and legal services.
+The projects include: